Guides

 Once you and the dentist have a clear image of the aesthetic goals you’d like to achieve, they would then need to confirm if any other health treatment is required before taking the next steps.

 It is crucial when getting veneers that the foundation is strong, whether that is down to the health of your gums or your teeth, you would not want to begin veneer treatment if the foundation is not solid!
-If you don’t invest time and care into the right foundations, you may end up reducing the lifespan of your veneers.
-For example, your dentist may recommend periodontal treatment to improve the quality of gums before the veneers are placed.
+Your dentist may recommend periodontal treatment to improve the quality of your gums before the veneers are placed.

 Step 3: Sculpting your temporary veneers

-Creating and fitting the temporary veneers usually takes up to five hours and is finished in one appointment.
-This stage is crucial as it allows you to get used to your veneers, and make sure you are 100% happy with them before committing to the final, permanent veneers.
-We recommend our patients are in their Trial Smile temporary veneers for at least a week.
+This stage is crucial as it allows you to get used to your veneers and make sure you are 100% happy with them before committing to the final, permanent veneers.

 Book Your Free Consultation